eavonius/powerdelivery/environments.markdown

 <br />

-When powerdelivery deploys to this environment, it will apply any roles in a [target](targets.html) that are set to *Website* using all the listed connection URIs.
-You can use the [$target parameter](reference.html#target_parameter) and [$config parameter](reference.html#config_parameter) to dynamically construct your node connection URIs if necessary.
+When powerdelivery deploys to this environment, it will apply any roles in a [target](targets.html) that are set to *Web* using all the listed connection URIs.
+You can use the [$target](reference.html#target_parameter) parameter and [$config](reference.html#config_parameter) parameter to dynamically construct your node connection URIs if necessary.

 <br />